 Most nights, I make a green salad to go with our dinner.
 A big salad is an easy way to include more vegetables in your meal, but let’s be honest, if you don’t play around with the ingredients, salads can get boring.

-How to make Italian Salad
+Italian Salad Ingredients

 - Salad Greens: I like to use romaine lettuce in this salad because crunchy, hearty romaine holds up well to the other salad ingredients.
 You can use your favorite lettuce, or mixed greens if you prefer.